-- Michael is the trial lawyer responsible for the $2.3 million dollar, Stearns County jury verdict in in favor of an injured farm worker.
-The November 2018 verdict has been recognized as one of the largest personal injury verdicts of the year in Minnesota.
+- Michael is the trial lawyer responsible for the $2.3 million dollar, Stearns County jury verdict in favor of injured farm worker.
+The November 2018 verdict is recognized as one of the top 50 work accident verdicts in the United States by TopVerdicts.com.
 The case involved personal injuries sustained as a result of heavy equipment failure.
 The verdict included $1.2 million dollars in damages for future pain and suffering.

 In addition to the record-setting achievements set-forth above, Michael has earned top-level verdicts and settlements in a myriad of personal injury matters.
 A short list of notable results is set forth below:

 Michael has also made an impact in legal cases involving the protection of fundamental human rights.
 In November 2011, Mr. Hall served as lead trial counsel in a Hennepin County case involving the privacy rights of two young women.
 Both young women had their privacy violated via highly offensive conduct committed by their employer.
 At issue in the case was whether or not young women such as Mr. Hall’s clients could expect to have their privacy rights respected, and whether an employer who blatantly violated those rights would be held accountable.
 The verdict, which was reported in the local news media, was decidedly in favor of Mr. Hall’s two clients, and included a punitive damages finding against the violator.
 The verdict reaffirmed the importance of the right to privacy in our community.